zhaluza/cra-monorepo/README.md

 # CRA-Monorepo

+### Summary

-## An example of a simple frontend monorepo containing a React app and a folder of shared components.
+An example of a simple frontend monorepo containing a React app and a folder of shared components.
 This pattern can be used to create a component library used by other apps or microfrontends contained in the same repo.

 ### Tech